aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-to-latex-tex/_index.md

 To convert PDF files to TeX, Aspose.PDF has the class [LaTeXSaveOptions](https://apireference.aspose.com/pdf/net/aspose.pdf/latexsaveoptions) which provides the property OutDirectoryPath for saving temporary images during the conversion process.

-The following code snippet shows the process of converting PDF files into the TEX format.
+The following code snippet shows the process of converting PDF files into the TEX format with C#.

 ```csharp
 // For complete examples and data files, please go to https://github.com/aspose-pdf/Aspose.PDF-for-.NET